Replica: Replicas of artifacts and art

 Replicas of artifacts and art have a purpose within museums and research.
 They are created to help with preserving of original artifacts.
-In many cases the original artifact may be too frail and too much at risk of further damage to be on display, posing a risk to the artifact from light, environmental agents, and other risks greater than in secure storage.
+In many cases the original artifact may be too fragile and too much at risk of further damage to be on display, posing a risk to the artifact from light, environmental agents, and other risks greater than in secure storage.

 Replicas are created for the purpose of experimental archaeology where archaeologists and material analysts try to understand the ways that an artifact was created and what technologies and skills were needed for the people to create the artifact on display.

 Another reason for the creation of replica artifacts, is for museums to be able to send originals around the globe or allow other museums or events to educate people on the history of specific artifacts.
 Replicas are also put on display in museums when further research is being conducted on the artifact, but further display of the artifact in real or replica form is important for public access and knowledge.

 Authenticity and replicas

 Replicas and their original representation can be seen as fake or real depending on the viewer.
 Good replicas take much education related to understanding all the processes and history that go behind the culture and the original creation.
 To create a good and authentic replica of an object, there is to be a skilled artisan or forger to create the same authentic experience that the original object provides.
 This process takes time and much money to be done correctly for museum standards.

-Authenticity or real feeling presented by an object can be “described as the experience of an ‘aura’ of an original.”
+Authenticity or real feeling presented by an object can be "described as the experience of an 'aura' of an original."
 An aura of an object is what an object represents through its previous history and experience.

 Replicas work well in museum settings because they have the ability to look so real and accurate that people can feel the authentic feelings that they are supposed to get from the originals.
-Through the context and experience that a replica can provide in a museum setting, people can be fooled into seeing it as ‘original’.
+Through the context and experience that a replica can provide in a museum setting, people can be fooled into seeing it as "original".

 The authenticity of a replica is important for the impression it gives off to tourists or observers.